 As Laura Halstead will testify, Carl Skoglund was able to appreciate the problems of age levels besides his own.
 Young friends of Carl in an older age bracket than Laura liked his talks, especially on astronomy.
 He stirred your imagination by telling about the vast distances in space and the amazing things discovered about the various kinds of stars.
 If it was a clear night, he would set up his telescope and you could look through it.
 It was easy to remember what he said about the evolution of galaxies, suns and planets, and people, too.
 Sometimes he would talk about what a wonderful world this will be for children when socialism is won.
 Among .older humans whose curiosity remained alive, Carl enjoyed discussing the latest discoveries in science.
 He kept up with developments in his favorite field, astronomy, as well as a layman can.
 In the current dispute among astrophysicists, for instance, he was inclined to support the "steady state" theory of Hoyle, Bondi and Gold. opment.
-He read widely, and schools for the younger comstudied several branches of sci- rades. ence as well as philosophy.
-He Skogie was a party man uninternationalist through and was discussing with his friends de: all circumstances.
+He read widely, and schools for the younger comstudied several branches of sci- rades.

+ence as well as philosophy.
+He Skogie was a party man uninternationalist through and was discussing with his friends der all circumstances.
 In the and comrades the probability of early railroad shop crafts strikes, man probing outer space long which were long drawn out and before the modern science-fic- bitterly fought, Carl was a leadtion writers appeared on the ing figure.
-However, he always more than we can say. found time to consult with the scene.
-Aside from the mass move- party.
+However, he always scené.
+Aside from the mass move- party. ment, his active interest was make Minneapolis a union town, Carl was an outstanding leader and fighter.